moneroguides/1x02-setting-up-your-own-node/script.md

 Creating a config file is a pretty simple way to tailor the Monero daemon to suit your own needs and circumstances.
 There is no default config file, so we'll be doing this from scratch using the documents hosted on [monerodocs.org](www.monerodocs.org) as a reference.

-Open the folder we extracted earlier and create a file called "bitmonero.conf", this can be opened and edited with any text editor so we won't be covering OS specific details here.
+In the monerod folder create a file called "bitmonero.conf", this can be opened and edited with any text editor so we won't be covering OS specific details here.

 We're going to use [the example file from the Monero docs website](https://monerodocs.org/interacting/monero-config-file/) as a template to work from.
-Scroll down to the subheading "Examples" and copy the example to your clipboard using the provided button.
-Paste it into your text editor.
+Please click on the subheading "Examples" and copy the example to your clipboard using the provided button.
+Now paste it into your text editor.

 You'll notice quite a few "#" symbols in this text.
 These are comments.
 Every time the Monero daemon comes across one, it ignores it and skips to the next line.
 It's a really easy way for us to leave information and comments in the file without them interfering with its operation.
-If you come across a setting you'd like to implement, simply delete the "#" symbol.

 There are a lot of different settings you can apply to the daemon and the [MoneroDocs](https://monerodocs.org/interacting/monerod-reference) web page is a great resource for finding the things you want.